 Despite considering herself to be a good Christian, it is obvious to the reader that Mrs Turpin isn’t.
-There are several examples of this in the story.
-When she is talking to the pleasant woman in the waiting room, she tries her best to ignore the woman she considers to be white trash.
-Likewise when she is on her farm after the incident with Mary Grace and she is explaining to some of the black women who are working on the farm about what Mary Grace has done, she thinks ‘You could never say anything intelligent to a nigger.
+There are several examples of this in the story which highlight this.
+When she is talking to the pleasant woman in the waiting room, Mrs Turpin tries her best to ignore the woman she considers to be white trash.
+Likewise when she is on her farm after the incident with Mary Grace and she is explaining to some of the black women, who are working on the farm ,about what Mary Grace has done, she thinks ‘You could never say anything intelligent to a nigger.
 You could talk at them but not with them.’
 This is important because not only does it highlight again the unchristian beliefs of Mrs Turpin but it shows the reader that she is racist.
 The theme of racism is further echoed in the waiting room when the woman that Mrs Turpin considers to be white trash tells her ‘They ought to send all them niggers back to Africa.’

-The change for Mrs Turpin occurs while Claud is taking the farm workers home and she is in the pig pen washing the hogs.
+The change for Mrs Turpin or her moment of realisation that she has being living her life wrong occurs while Claud is taking the farm workers home and she is in the pig pen washing the hogs.
 She is still upset that Mary Grace has called her a wart hog from hell and as she is hosing down the hogs she starts to have a conversation with God.
 She asks him ‘What did you send me a message like that for?’ and starts to compare herself to other people, people she believes that she has helped and who she thinks are beneath her.
 While looking over the highway at Claud’s truck she has a vision.
 In the vision Mrs Turpin can see ‘whole communities of white-trash, clean for the first time in their lives, and bands of black niggers in white robes, and battalions of freaks and lunatics shouting and clapping and leaping like frogs,’ on their way to heaven.
-Behind them Mrs Turpin sees ‘a tribe of people whom she recognized at once as those who, like herself and Claud, had always had a little of everything and the God-given wit to muse it right.’
+Behind them Mrs Turpin sees ‘a tribe of people whom she recognized at once as those who, like herself and Claud, had always had a little of everything and the God-given wit to use it right.’
 The order of the people in the procession that Mrs Turpin sees is important because for the first time Mrs Turpin can see that her own hierarchical belief has been wrong.

-O’Connor ends Revelation with Mrs Turpin turning off the water in the pig pen and making her way back to her house.
-It is starting to get dark and despite the noise of the crickets the only noise Mrs Turpin hears is the voices of ‘the souls climbing upward into the starry field and shouting hallelujah.’
-It is through her vision that she realises that she has been wrong in what she believed in and it is through knowing that she was wrong that Mrs Turpin achieves Grace.
+The ending of the story is also significant.
+Mrs Turpin turns off the water in the pig pen and makes her way back to her house.
+She notices that it is starting to get dark and despite the noise of the crickets the only noise Mrs Turpin hears is the voices of ‘the souls climbing upward into the starry field and shouting hallelujah.’
+It is through her vision and hearing the voices of the souls climbing upward that Mrs Turpin again realises that she has been wrong in what she believed in and it is through knowing that she was wrong that Mrs Turpin achieves Grace.